-The aim of this research was to examine the quality of life of patients with temporary or permanent colostomy regarding age, gender, marital status and lifespan (time spent) with an ostomy.
+AbstractAim: The aim of this research was to examine the quality of life of patients with temporary or permanent colostomy regarding age, gender, marital status and time spent with an ostomy.

-Quality of life of patients with an ostomy is satisfactory.
-There are differences in quality of life regarding age, gender, marital status and lifespan (time spent) with an ostomy.
+Conclusion: Quality of life of patients with an ostomy is satisfactory.
+There are differences in quality of life regarding age, gender, marital status and time spent with an ostomy.
 There is also a connection between the subscales “quality of life regarding age” and “quality of life regarding marital status” of patients with colostomy.

 Keywords: colostomy; quality of life